 Denver police officer at Nuggets parade struck by fire truck and rushed to hospital

 A Denver police officer was struck by a fire truck along the Nuggets' NBA championship parade route on Thursday.
-The officer was struck at 13th and Cherokee Street and rushed to the hospital.
+The officer was struck at 13th and Cherokee Street and rushed to the hospital with injuries to his left lower leg.

 Video from witness Brian Willie shows officers rushing to the injured officer's aid immediately after the crash.